garrettdotdev/digital-cv/README.md

 - Built a browser extension to streamline content ingestion for ResultFlow users, enabling one-click content import of RSS feeds or single articles from anywhere on the web, **reducing setup time by 80%**.
 - Drove a **75% adoption rate** across the ResultFlow user base, displacing manual content ingestion workflows with a faster and simpler one-click solution.
-- Implemented cross-browser compatibility, maximizing adoption potential and ensuring a consistent user experience across Chrome, Firefox, and Edge.
+- Achieved seamless cross-browser compatibility, ensuring consistent user experiencee across Chrome and Firefox, covering 95%+ of ResultFlow users.

 *Technologies: JavaScript, Java, SCSS, HTML5*